Explorer 6: Launch

-The satellite was launched on top of a Thor-Able rocket in Cape Canaveral, Florida into a highly elliptical orbit on 7 August 1959, at 14:24:20 GMT.
+The satellite was launched on top of a Thor-Able rocket in Cape Canaveral, Florida into a highly elliptical orbit (250 by 42,500 km) on 7 August 1959, at 14:24:20 GMT.

+The satellite was spin-stabilized at 2.8 rotation per second (rps), with the direction of the spin axis having a right ascension of 217° and a declination of 23°.
+Four solar cell paddles mounted near its equator recharged the storage batteries while in orbit.
+Each experiment except the television scanner had two outputs, digital and analog.
+An Ultra high frequency (UHF) transmitter was used for the digital telemetry and the TV signal.
+Two Very high frequency (VHF) transmitters were used to transmit the analog signal.
+The VHF transmitters were operated continuously.
+The UHF transmitter was operated for only a few hours each day.

+Only three of the solar cell paddles fully erected, and this occurred during spin-up rather than prior to spin-up as planned.
+Consequently, initial operation of the payload power supply was 63% nominal, and this decreased with time.
+The decreased power caused a lower signal-to-noise ratio affecting most of the data, especially near apogee.

 First image of Earth by a satellite

 The first image taken by Explorer 6 shows a sunlit area of the Central Pacific Ocean and its cloud cover.
 The photo was taken when the satellite was about 27000 km above the surface of the Earth on 14 August 1959.
 At the time, the satellite was crossing Mexico.

 On 14 August 1959, Explorer 6 took the first image of Earth ever by a satellite.
 It was over Mexico at an altitude of approximately 27000 km.
 The image was a picture of the north central Pacific Ocean, transmitted to a ground station in Hawaii over a 40 minute span.

+End of mission

+One VHF transmitter failed on 11 September 1959, and the last contact with the payload was made on 6 October 1959, at which time the solar cell charging current had fallen below that required to maintain the satellite equipment.